-6. When the chicken is cooked, add the honey and the orange flower water and cook for a few more minutes.
-Boil down the juice if too thin, spoon off any excess fat and then add the fresh cilantro.
+6. When the chicken is cooked, add a spoonful of honey and the orange flower water and cook for a few more minutes.
+Boil down the juice if too thin, spoon off any excess fat and then add the fresh coriander.

 7. Taste for seasoning.
 You may want to add more spice, or a little preserved lemon, finely chopped.

-8. Serve with the couscous and a fresh arugula salad
+8. Serve with the couscous and a fresh rocket salad.

 - 4 free-range chicken thighs or 2 chicken quarters, on the bone

-- 1 tbs flour, seasoned with pinch of salt, pepper and paprika
+- 1 tbs flour, season with pinch of salt, pepper and paprika

 - 1 onion, chopped

 - 1 pinch saffron, soaked in a little boiling water for 10 minutes

 - ½ tsp paprika (or better still, Spanish smoked paprika)